cihanciftci1/filecrudproject/README.md

 ## Controllers

 ### About Controllers
 - Postman Collection is added to root directory.
-You can send request once you run the application and see request/response examples.
+Once you run the application, you can send request in the required formats.

 - All endpoints are secured.
 So first you need to register and then you can login with your username and password.
 You will receieve a token in a response body.
 When you send a request to other APIs you must use that token with Bearer Token type in Authorization tab.
 Token expires after 15 mins.